exmg/exm-web-components/packages/exm-form/README.md

 The Exmg Form enhances form design by offering a more intuitive layout visualization, streamlining the user experience with several key features.
 These include:

-- Automated form validity checks, ensuring data integrity.
+- Automated form validity checks, ensuring data integrity
-- Dynamic submit button control, which enables or disables the button based on form completeness.
+- Dynamic submit button control, which enables or disables the button based on form completeness
-- JSON output capability, allowing for easy data serialization and integration.
+- JSON output capability, allowing for easy data serialization and integration
-- A loading spinner, providing a visual indicator for asynchronous form submissions.
+- A loading spinner, providing a visual indicator for asynchronous form submissions

 ## Installation